 Ice Pick Lodge should’ve made them merely stop the player if they catch them, then dialogue would begin in which they demand what’s in your pockets.
 Refusal would then lead to a fight, that often shouldn’t escalate to murder due to your status as the town’s doctor.
 Thankfully you can avoid most combat by using stealth, which triggers a slow moving mode where you become very hard to see.

-There are other kinds of BS in Pathologic 2, like at the end of the video above.
+There are other laughably unfair situations that can happen in Pathologic 2, like at the end of the video above.
 It makes sense that you can’t just hide in an abandoned house from a thug, but they shouldn’t just… teleport in like that.
 Also, why don’t thugs fight each other?
 It would be realistic if at least some did, since they’re greedy looters.

 When a day ends, you will also see people despawn in front of you which can be momentarily immersion breaking.

 Traditionally, a game with Pathologic 2’s quest design, nonlinearity, and duration have RPG inspired gameplay in which you level up or become more powerful as the game progresses.
 This is how RPGs work as well as first person games that are similarly nonlinear and take after RPGs such as Deus Ex or even S.T.A.L.K.E.R. which is barely RPG inspired.
 Either way, that’s not the case with Pathologic 2.
 You grow weaker as the game progresses; not only does time speed up but survival becomes much more difficult, your max HP ends up being reduced compared to the early portions of the game due to malnutrition.
 Pathologic 2 is the opposite of traditional game design.